-Generator Memory Used box
+Generator Memory Used Box

 The Generator Memory Used box lists the amount of memory LINGO's model generator is currently using from its memory allotment.
-You may change the size of the generator's memory allotment using the LINGO|Options command (see Chapter 5, Windows Commands).
+You may change the size of the generator's memory allotment using the LINGO|Options command.

-Elapsed Runtime box
+Elapsed Runtime Box